khortsev/Eelma/README.md

 # Project Eelma - small site for a friend.
-# Moreower it's a good thing to practise LESS (more LESS in Portfolio folder) and JS
+# Moreover it's a good thing to practise LESS (more LESS in Portfolio folder) and JS